-It is a short, slightly absurd, scene that perfectly illustrates Welsh’s dark sense of humour and dense irony.
-The reader/viewer is suddenly transported to the middle of nowhere, without any context or preamble and in complete contrast to everything else that is going on in the story.
+It is a short, slightly absurd scene that perfectly illustrates Welsh’s dark sense of humour and dense irony.
+The viewer is suddenly transported to the middle of nowhere, without any context or preamble and in complete contrast to everything else that is going on in the narrative.
 The great outdoors is presented as something alien and irrelevant to the lives of characters who are suddenly thrown into it inadequately prepared.
-Commonplace notions about the benefits to health of being outside, of the challenges of both extreme sport and traditional Scottish recreation are rejected summarily.
+Commonplace notions about the benefits to health of being outside, of the challenges of both extreme sport and traditional outdoor recreation are rejected summarily.
 Representations of Scotland based on this empty land and its beauty are suddenly held in suspension.
-Any ideas we might hold about national identity that are based on this landscape, or on our ability to eke out an existence from its soil, or to climb to the summits its many spectacular peaks are dashed against the reality of Scottish consciousness.
-We are riven by sectarian conflict that is not of our making but which we allow to continue because it has become normal.
-We find ourselves at the rough end of an imperialist relation which encourages us to be servile and pathetic.
-But it does not matter because we can still get hammered or wasted and we will still be mates.
-And here is the irony.
-Welsh does not write this scene in order to celebrate this attitude, he does not support this position, he does not believe the words that Renton speaks.
-He writes in order to display, to document and to reveal.
-So we are left wondering as readers or viewers why we see only this very short glimpse of the mountains, why Welsh took his characters to this place only to have them walk away, why he put in this scene at all if not to expose more of the hypocrisies that intersect our consciousness.
+Any ideas we might hold about national identity that are based on this landscape, or on our ability to eke out an existence from its soil, or to climb to the summits its spectacular peaks are dashed against the reality of Scottish consciousness.

-It is possible for a person to pick up a mere snippet of any text or film, to denude it of its context, rip out its irony and take it to mean whatever purpose it can fulfill in some battle against an imaginary evil enemy.
-We have come to accept this as normal.
-It has perforce become necessary, from time to time, to engage with accusations based on absolute fantasy, dreamed up in the imagination of British patriotism, and sometimes apparently fueled by events orchestrated deliberately to separate and divide – even if those standing on either side of division are unaware of what they are doing.
+Here then was a perfect example of why it is shite being Scottish; exactly the point of Renton’s tirade.
+It is possible for a person to pick up a mere snippet of any text or film, to denude it of its context, rip out its irony and take it to mean whatever purpose it can fulfil in some battle against an imaginary evil enemy.
+We have come to accept this as normal and it has become necessary, from time to time, to engage with accusations based on absolute fantasy, dreamed up in the warped imagination of British nationalism or some other delusional ideology, and to become sucked into pointless arguments with those who either do not listen, or have already firmly made up their minds.
+Events are so often orchestrated and described deliberately to separate and divide that those standing on either side are blissfully unaware of their complicity.
 Reason and logic are irrelevant to discussion.
 Discourse takes place for other reasons.